shvetsgroup/laravel-email-database-log/README.md

 After installation, any email sent by your website will be logged to `email_log` table in the site's database.

+Any attachments will be saved in `storage/email_log_attachments` folder.
+The `email_log_attachments` can be changed by publishing the config file and changing the 'folder' value.

 If using queues on your server you will need to restart the worker for the library to work:

 ```